openscript/astro-loader-i18n/README.md

 Made by the community:
 - eCamp3 ([Demo](https://www.ecamp3.ch) / [Source](https://github.com/ecamp/ecamp-site)): A website of an application for camp planning.

+## Roadmap

+- [ ] Improve types of params returned by `i18nPropsAndParams`

 ## Wish list

-To make internationalization easier, Astro could offer the following features:
+To make internationalization easier, **Astro** could offer the following features:

-- [ ] Provide routing information to `getStaticPaths()` such as the route pattern.
-See https://github.com/withastro/astro/pull/13520
+- [ ] Provide routing information to `getStaticPaths()` such as the route pattern to avoid manual repetition.
+Also see this pull request: https://github.com/withastro/astro/pull/13520
-- [ ] Allow to define custom properties from loaders apart from the `data` object in the data store, that are available while rendering.
+- [ ] Allow to define additional custom properties from loaders apart from the `data` object, that are available while rendering.
+This is useful if a loader adds additional data.
 - [ ] Allow to define different schemas for input and output of a loader.
+This is useful if a loader transforms the data.
+Currently the schema wouldn't match the output of the loader anymore.